EPCCed/eidf-docs/docs/services/registry/projects.md

-# Projects
+# EIDF Container Image Registry Projects and Caches

 ## Projects within EIDF

-Every EIDF project can request that a ECIR project is created for them.
+Every EIDF project can request that an EIDF Container Image Registry (ECIR) project is created for them.
 An ECIR project is a namespace within the registry which contains repositories for container images private to users of that EIDF project.

 !!! important "ECIR Projects"